FAQ for Students

 The Media and Communication Studio is a center for writing excellence.
 MCS staff are available to assist all CHS students, faculty and staff with their writing needs: academic papers, articles, reports, resume/CV, medical school personal statements, and presentations.

-Request a flyer to post on your office door.
+Request a flyer to post on your office door or Canvas class.

 How can I encourage my students to use the